VipeCloud/vipecloud_api/README.md

 }
 ```
 The response to this POST will be a status of success or error.
 On success the list_key will be included in addition to a *count* of successful emails added to the list and a *list* of emails that were not added, with a message detailing why the contact wasn't added.

+NOTE - contacts not added will be displayed in contact list performance as well.
 ```
 {
   "status" : "success",